johndsykes86/WDI-MonsterFighter/README.md

 # Monster Hunter!

 The object of this game is to defeat the monster as fast as you can.
 That's it.
-Don't lose.
+Don't lose to your friend.
+I'm not responsible for any repetitve stress injuries that occur.

 ## Build Log
 So I got the idea to do a send up to those old text-based hack n slash games that I played as a youth.
 Unfortunately, I couldn't do all text-based because of the project requirements so I decided to take some inspiration from games I was playing at the time like []().
 Thus an idea for a monster fighter game.
-Light on story but you know
+Light on story but you get the gist.

 ## To Do
 Fine-tune animations
-Fine-tune game mechanics (this doesn't feel very fun)
+Fine-tune game mechanics (this doesn't feel very fun) sound